Fiber-loving teens have lower heart, diabetes risks

 "We know if you eat a lot of saturated fat, or trans fat, it tends to raise (bad) cholesterol and total cholesterol," Carlson, who worked on the new study, told Reuters Health.

-Instead, he said, it's better to aim for diet rich in fruit, vegetables and whole grains.
+Instead, he said, it's better to aim for a diet rich in fruit, vegetables and whole grains.
+Carlson added that fiber-rich foods are packed with vitamins, minerals and other chemicals.

 Carlson and his colleagues examined the diets of over 2,000 U.S. teens ages 12 to 19.
 They also tested whether the teens had three or more conditions that make up metabolic syndrome: high blood pressure, elevated levels of sugar and fats in the blood, low levels of HDL or "good" cholesterol and a large waistline.